-- Seek parental permission to briefly speak with the child's current caregiver/support worker about how to support children with information about their parent that is age appropriate and assures the child that the parent loves them. - Confirm with the child/caregiver/support worker what the child knows about the parent's issues with substance use. - Consider the possibility that the parent may relapse and how the flow of this information to the child is managed. - Plan how you will support clients whose children do not want to have contact with their parent, but where the parent is seeking connection or reunification. - Explore with the parent what is known about the impact of substance use and separation on children and parenting, and what alleviates children's anxiety. - Be respectful of the fear of judgement and feelings of guilt and shame that this may bring up for the parent.
+- Seek parental permission to briefly speak with the child and/or with their current caregiver/support worker about what they would like. - Confirm with the child/caregiver/support worker what the child knows about the parent's mental health issues. - Plan how you will support consumers whose children do not want to have contact with their parent, but where the parent is seeking connection or reunification. - Explore with the parent what is known about the potential impact of mental illness, hospitalisation, and separation on children and parenting, and what alleviates children's anxiety. - Be respectful of the fear of judgement and feelings of guilt and shame that this may bring up for the parent.
 It is important to validate and normalise these responses, especially where people may have had prior involvement with child protection services or experienced criticism and conflict.
 Treat their presence in your program as a strength.
 Be conscious that the power imbalance may still limit a parent's sense of safety in sharing fully with you.

 Introduce the parent to some quality, ageappropriate reading material for children.
-Explore how they can use these resources to have conversations (both planned and opportunistic) with their children so their 'parental agency' is supported.
+Explore how they can use these resources to have conversations (both planned and opportunistic) with their children so their 'parental agency' is supported (see Additional resources at the end of this guide).

-Many adults, including clinicians and parents, think information about substance use is too confronting for children to be exposed to, regardless of contemporary public and media awareness.
+Many adults, including clinicians and parents, think information about mental illness is too confronting for children, regardless of contemporary public and media awareness.

-However, most children are aware of their parent's substance use regardless of the formal information they are given.
+However, most children are aware of their parent's mood and behaviour regardless of the formal information they are given.
 Children will come up with, or privately seek out, explanations for a parent's mood and behaviour, and those assumed, imagined or mistaken reasons can be far more confronting and damaging to both them and the parent-child relationship than the reality.